vijos/vj4/README.md

 > Set `--listen` (default: http://127.0.0.1:8888) to listen on a different address.

-As an intuitive example, you may want to add a super administator and a problem to start:
+As an intuitive example, you may want to add a super administrator and a problem to start:

 ```bash
 alias pm="python3 -m"